stardom3645/cockpit/README.md

 systems including Debian, Fedora and RHEL.

-Cockpit makes Linux discoverable, allowing sysadmins to easily perform tasks such as starting containers, storage administration, network configuration, inspecting logs and so on.
+Cockpit makes Linux discoverable, allowing sysadmins to easily perform tasks such as starting containers, storage administration, network configuration, inspecting logs and so on..

 Jumping between the terminal and the web tool is no problem.
 A service started via Cockpit can be stopped via the terminal.
 Likewise, if an error occurs in the terminal, it can be seen